Jalal-Alhaddad/Mobile-Apps-Sem-1-2024/Analyse software requirements/Class 1 Introduction to Software Requirements Analysis and Agile Principles.md

 - **Definition**: Software Requirements Analysis is the process of gathering, documenting, and managing the requirements for a software system.
 - **Importance**: It forms the foundation for a successful software project by ensuring clear objectives and expectations.

+#### 1.1.1 Requirement Definitions

+Requirement definitions may vary depending on the domain and source, whether it is software requirements or engineering requirements.
+The following are some definitions from different sources and books:

+> "A condition or capability to which a system must conform."

+Source: The Rational Unified Process by Phillipe Kruchten

+> "A specification of what should be implemented."

+Source: Requirements Engineering: A Good Practice Guide by Ian Sommerville and Pete Sawyer

+> "A property a product must have to provide value to stakeholders."

+Source: Software Requirements by Karl Weigers and Joy Beatty

+> "Anything that drives design choices."

+Source: "Requirement Happens," American Programmer, by Brian Lawrence

+#### 1.1.2 Requirement Categories

+Different categories of requirements serve various purposes in a project:

+1. **Business Requirement**: High-level objectives that align with the overall business goals.
+   - Solve a business problem
+   - Improve a business process
+   - Exploit business opportunity
+2. **Business Rule**: Policies, standards, or regulations that dictate how the business operates.
+3. **Functional Requirement**: Specifies the desired behavior and functionalities of the system.
+4. **Nonfunctional Requirement**: Encompasses various system characteristics, including quality, maintainability, usability, performance, and security.
+5. **External interface requirement**: System integration
+6. **Constraint**: Developer choices

 ### 1.2 Role in SDLC